 - The donor must possess the gift.

-b) Hiba of a share in free hold property in a large commercial town; For instance, A wons a house in Dhaka.
-He make a gift of one third of his house to B. The Property being situated in a large commercial town, the gift is valid.
+b) Hiba of a share in freehold property in a large commercial town; For instance, A wins a house in Dhaka.
+He makes a gift of one-third of his house to B. The property being situated in a large commercial town, the gift is valid.

-c) Hiba of a share in a zimindari or taluka; According to Ameer Ali the doctrain of Musha was applicable only to small plots of land, and not to specific shares in large landed properties, like zamindaris.
-Thus, if A and B are co-sharers in a zamindari, each having a well –defined share in the rents of undevided land, and A makes a gift of his share to B, there being no regular partition of the zamindari, the gift is valid.
+c) Hiba of a share in a zamindari or taluka; According to Ameer Ali, the doctrine of Musha is applicable only to small plots of land, and not to specific shares in large landed properties, like zamindaris.
+Thus, if A and B are co-sharers in a zamindari, each having a well –defined share in the rents of undivided land, and A makes a gift of his share to B, there is no regular partition of the zamindari, the gift is valid.

 d) Hiba of a share in a land company

 Muslim law recognizes the difference between the corpus and the usufructs of a property.
 Corpus, or Ayn, means the absolute right of ownership of the property which is heritable and is unlimited in point of time, while, usufructs, or Manafi, means the right to use and enjoy the property.
 It is limited and is not heritable.
 The gift of the corpus of a thing is called Hiba and the gift of only the usufructs of a property is called Ariya.

 In Nawazish Ali Khan vs Ali Raza Khan[xxvi], it was held that gift of usufructs is valid in Muslim law and that the gift of corpus is subject to any such limitations imposed due to usufructs being gifted to someone else.
 It further held that gift of a life interest is valid and it doesn’t automatically enlarge into the gift of corpus.
 This ruling is applicable to both Shia and Sunni.